 - 1. To avoid a conflict of interest;

-- 2. To a person who possesses specialized expertise in conducting like investigations; or
+- To a person who possesses specialized expertise in conducting like investigations; or

-- 3. To redistribute workload.
+- To redistribute workload.

 If an OOD investigation is assigned to alternate staff, the subsequent findings and/or recommendation will be deemed final for purposes of this section.
-Employee(s) being investigated shall have the right to representation commencing at this level and continuing throughout the entire procedure.
-If discipline results from the investigation, employees are eligible for Step I and Step II meetings, and Step III arbitrations as defined in Section 2 of this Article.
-However, 1) if the department head chooses not to conduct the Step I meeting within the time frames, then the case will be heard at the next level; 2) if the matter proceeds to the arbitration process, then in addition to satisfying the standard requirements and qualifications for an arbitrator, the individual hearing matters covered in this Section must have training or expertise in the application and interpretation of civil rights laws.
+Employee(s) being investigated shall have the right to Association representation commencing at this level and continuing throughout the entire procedure.
+If discipline results from the investigation, employees are eligible for Step 1 and

+Step 2 meetings, and Step 3 arbitrations as defined in Section 2 of this Article.
+However, 1) if the Department Head chooses not to conduct the Step 1 meeting within the time frames, then the case will be heard at the next level; 2) if the matter proceeds to the arbitration process, then in addition to satisfying the standard requirements and qualifications for an arbitrator, the arbitrator who hears matters under this Section must have training or expertise in the application and interpretation of civil rights laws.